News

 2024

 2024-02: Our work, 'On the genetic basis of tail loss evolution in humans and apes‘, is online in Nature and featured an impressive cover.
-Also, the work comes with a thoughtful Nature News & Views: A mobile DNA sequence could explain tail loss in humans and apes, many public media coverages such as CNN, Reuters, Scientific American, Nature etc. Check out some representatives below
+Also, the work comes with a thoughtful Nature News & Views: A mobile DNA sequence could explain tail loss in humans and apes, many public media coverages such as CNN, Reuters, Scientific American, Nature, etc. Check out some representatives below:

-2024-02: We are proud to learn that Bingham Zheng and Fifi Gao - the first two applicants from our lab - both got accepted to some top Ph.D. programs across the country!
+2024-02: We are proud to learn that Bingham Zheng and Fifi Pan - the first two applicants from our lab - both got accepted to some top Ph.D. programs across the country!
 Congratulations to both of them!!

 2024-02: Two papers got accepted in principle - a good start to the new year!
 Stay tuned!